Google Pixel 5a or Pixel Watch at Google IO? Expect 'significant product' reveals in May

 Can we expect an announcement on Pixel Watch?

 Apart from the Pixel 5a, another product that is triggering curiosity is Google's custom chipset called Whitechapel.
-Earlier details had it that it would be an 8-core ARM chip, likely made in collaboration with Samsung.
+Earlier leaks suggested it would be an octa-core ARM chip, likely made in collaboration with Samsung.

 It may be this is the chipset that would feature in the Google Pixel 6.
-There's no gurantee we'll hear about this during the launch, but it may be something the company decides to tease instead.
+There's no guarantee we'll hear about this during the launch, but it might be something the company decides to at least tease.

+We'd have expected even more leaks if it was landing imminently, but Google may tease or announce it at IO, and then actually release it much later in the year.
+If this wearable launches, it will be the first time Google has entered the smartwatch market.

-If it happens, it'll be the first time Google enters the smartwatch market.
-This is all speculation for now, but with Pichai teasing multiple products it may be we see a variety of reveals from across Google's mobile business.
+This is all speculation for now, but with Pichai teasing multiple products we may see a variety of reveals from across Google's mobile business.